nus-cs2103-AY2223S1/tp/docs/ug-pages/quality-of-life.md

 layout: page
 title: Quality-Of-Life
 ---
+As a CLI-optimized application, RC4HDB may not be the most intuitive for someone that is used to using the mouse.
+As such, we have provided several simple *Quality-of-life* features that we hope can improve your experience of using RC4HDB.

 ## Keyboard shortcuts

-Inline with our optimization for use via a **Command Line Interface (CLI)**.
-Here are several keyboard shortcuts that you may find useful for your use:
+To encourage keyboard usage, here are several keyboard shortcuts that you may find useful for your use:

 Key | Functionality
 ----|------------------